 Personal profile

 Prof Kathryn (Kate) Henne is the Director of RegNet, the ANU School of Regulation and Global Governance, and leads the Justice and Technoscience Lab (JusTech).
-She also serves on the leadership team of the ANU Integrated AI Network and is a board member of the ANU Agrifood Innovation Institute.
+She also serves on the leadership team of the ANU Integrated AI Network.
 Before commencing as RegNet’s Director, she held a Canada Research Chair at the University of Waterloo, where she was a Fellow of the Balsillie School of International Affairs.

 Her research is concerned with how science and technology contribute to the governance of health, public safety, and social welfare.
-Her publications span diverse areas such as automated decision-making, biomedicine, data governance, gender inclusion, human enhancement and well-being, and surveillance.
-New and forthcoming publications include:
+Her publications span diverse areas such as automated decision-making, biomedicine, data governance, gender inclusion, sports, surveillance and wellbeing.

 Research interests

-crime and deviance, health and well-being, intersecting inequalities, law and society, regulation and governance, science and technology studies, surveillance
+crime and deviance, health and wellbeing, intersecting inequalities, law and society, regulation and governance, science and technology studies

 Current research supervisees